dont-starve-modding/damage-indicators-together/README.md

 ### Configuration-Options:
 * Only show damage: No heal.
 * Display mode: 'Straight' for OCD-Version.
-* Amount of Numbers: Low for number-hell if you freeze.
+* Amount of numbers: Low for number-hell if you freeze.
-* Decimal Points
+* Decimal points: "1.3333", "1.3" or simply "1"
+* Number size

-## This is the DST-version.
+#### This is the DST-version.
 This is *not* a client-only mod.
 It's a Server *and* Client mod.

 ### Steam
 http://steamcommunity.com/sharedfiles/filedetails/?id=220511926